Search for a players profile

 ✅ Converted a three-stroke lead after 54 holes lead into a four-stroke win at the World Golf Championships-Bridgestone Invitational.

 Justin is one of the streakiest players on tour and his top finishes appear to arrive in bursts.
+In 2022 he was 5th before his PGA win and in 2021 he had a run of 2-4-12-3.
 In early 2020 he registered a 1st, 3rd and 6th in 5 starts.
 In 2019 he had a run of 1-9-4-1 and a run of 3-16-3-2-9.
 In 2018 he had runs of 1-6-8 and 9-1-2-4.
 Justin’s wins tend to come in short bursts as well.
 2017 saw him win back-to-back at the beginning of the season then won 3 times in 7 starts at the end of the season.
 He then had a seven-start stretch from the end of 2019 where he won 3 events.
 When JT is hot, ride the momentum as a win is most likely just around the corner.